By: Richard Caro | Posted: November 10, 2018 | Updated: May 15, 2023

-We acquired them all, in each case purchasing them and being on-boarded as a regular customer.
+For our first round of evaluation in 2018, we acquired them all, in each case purchasing them and being on-boarded as a regular customer.
 The companies did not know we were doing this evaluation.
+When we updated the research in 2021, we asked some of the companies to loan us a product for evaluation.
 The companies did not fund the research or have any inputs into what we wrote.

-Once we had them all, we spent several weeks using them all, simultaneously.
+In both our original evaluation, and for our 2021 update, we spent several weeks using the products.
 On a typical day we would travel to some place in the San Francisco Bay Area where we thought we might need to use a product like this (i.e. places we typically go; places that might represent connection challenges; noisy places; etc).
 In each place we would sit down, and then sequentially test each product.
-A "test" comprised pressing the emergency button, waiting until the responder came on the line, explaining "this is a test", and asking the responder where their system thought we were.
+A “test” comprised pressing the emergency button, waiting until the responder came on the line, explaining “this is a test”, and asking the responder where their system thought we were.

 We did NOT test the stand alone Apple Watch like this, because it calls 911 directly and we did not want to add to the volume of unnecessary calls to 911.

 Medical Alert Devices have a variety of different features.
 In prior work we have put a lot of effort into explaining exactly what all these features are, and how to decide which features matter for a specific person.